riapi/riapi/parsing.md

 * Servers MAY support parsing the querystring starting with the first ';' character and ending at the first '#' character or the end of the string.
 If this is supported, a hybrid URL like `image.jpg;width=100?height=200` MUST be supported.

-Servers are NOT required to support duplicate values, but MAY do so, taking the value of the last duplicate instead of returning HTTP 500.
+Servers are NOT required to support duplicate values, but MAY do so, taking the value of the any instance instead of returning HTTP 500.
 Clients are PROHIBITED from specifying the same command name twice.

+The order of commands in the querystring MUST not affect the result for RIAPI compliant requests.

 ### Case sensitivity